Stay Warm and Save Money

 Window caulking serves as a first line of defense against cold air.
 Unfortunately, caulk degrades over time, inevitably developing small cracks and gaps that allow in cold air.
 For this reason it's a good idea to inspect the caulk around your window frames periodically, and checking for any signs of failure.

-Seasonally swapping out your lightweight curtains for heavier, insulation-boosting window treatments like draperies, layered curtains, honeycomb shades (which trap air between layers of fabric) or Roman shades can also help keep cold drafts at bay.
-This set of thermal curtains uses three layers of fabric to provide insulation over the window (when curtains are closed, of course), helping to cut energy bills.
-Bonus: Your room’s decor gets an upgrade too.
+Seasonally swapping out your lightweight curtains for heavier, insulation-boosting window treatments can also help keep cold drafts at bay.
+These thermal curtains from Deconovo were a top pick in our tested guide to the best thermal curtains.
+We like that they use three layers of fabric to provide insulation over the window (when curtains are closed, of course), which helps cut energy bills.
+Bonus: Your decor gets an upgrade, too.

 In a pinch?
 It's nothing more than a temporary solution, but if you need a fix for drafts and you need it now, consider using bubble wrap to seal the window.
 Bubble wrap is sold by the roll.
 If you have some on hand already, simply cut it to size and use double-sided tape to keep the plastic in place.
 Standard bubble wrap is 24 inches wide and covers 350 square feet of window.
 Or use this insulating, reflective wrap, which comes in 2-foot wide, 10-foot long rolls and features a foil side that reflects heat.